blockchain-certificates/cert-issuer/docs/debugging.md

 Which client
 ------------

-In general, I found it easiest to run bitcoind locally.
+In general, it was easiest to run bitcoind locally.
 Running it in regtest mode (without real money) is the safest, easiest way to experiment with building a bitcoin app.
+This project's docker container is configured this way.

 Bitcoind
 --------
 ###Importing addresses

 Addresses must be converted to hash160 to import them.
 This tool was helpful [http://bitcoinvalued.com/tools.php](http://bitcoinvalued.com/tools.php)

 ###Creating addresses

 Addresses can be created via commandline ```bitcoin-cli getnewaddress```.

 Blockchain.info
 ---------------
-Most of my problems were related to different functionality in the old/new API, and also old/new wallets available on the web site.
-The differences were primarily around the ability to import addresses (now more difficult).
-It was much easier when I switched to the old wallet UI.
-Then I found the new API gave me all the functionality I needed.
+Many testing difficulties were related to different functionality in the old/new API, and also the legacy/new wallets available on the web site.
+The differences were primarily around the ability to import addresses (more difficult in the new versions).
+After experimentation, the legacy wallet UI combined with the new API provided all the functionality we needed.

 ###Creating addresses

-We used the client-side generator [http://bitaddress.org/](http://bitaddress.org/)
+We used this client-side generator [http://bitaddress.org/](http://bitaddress.org/)

 ###Debugging error responses

 Each API call and error is logged by cert-issuer.
 If the error message isn't obvious, it's often easiest to try the API call that was logged via curl and so you can tweak the call and get answers with faster turnaround.

-The most common errors I experienced were:
+The most common errors were:

-- addresses not belonging to the wallet I expected
+- addresses not belonging to the expected wallet
-- api permissions not being set in my wallet
+- api permissions not being set in the wallet

 ####Make sure you request 'Create wallet' permissions when getting a Blockchain.info api key
 Your api key needs this permission to use cert-issuer.
 If you messed this up, just request another one.